Project 6: Custom Data Formatter

 5.8 Hints in Layers

-Hint 1: Start with count-only
+Hint 1: Start with a simple summary

 Hint 2: Use GetChildMemberWithName

-next_val = valobj.GetChildMemberWithName("next")
+next_ptr = valobj.GetChildMemberWithName("next")

 5.9 Books That Will Help